 The 1930 census shows Samuel employed as a section hand on the railroad in the Youngwood area.

-Son James W. Fligger (1930-2003) was "retired from the Highway and Parks Department for the City of Lockport," said the Lockport (NY) Union Sun & Journal.
+Son James W. Fligger (1930-2003) was born in 1930.
+He moved to Lockport, NY and was employed by the Highway and Parks Department of the City of Lockport, said the Lockport (NY) Union Sun & Journal.

 Son Miles W. Fligger (1921-2003), said the Union Sun & Journal, "worked in Production at Delphi Harrison for 24 years, retiring April 1, 1980.
 Miles belonged to the Disabled American Veterans, Veterans of Foreign Wars, 63rd Infantry Division, and the 686 United Auto Workers Retirees...
 Miles served in the US Army during WWII in the European Campaign.
 Serving in Germany and France he was a Combat Infantryman with the 63rd Infantry Division.
 He attained the rank of Staff Sgt. and was awarded the Purple Heart..."

 Daughter Alberta Fligger (1924- ? ) was born in 1924.
 She was joined in wedlock with (?)
 Goff ( ? - ? ).
 She relocated to California

 Daughter Aldora "Dory" Rose (1891-1914) was born on Aug.
 31, 1891 in West Newton, Westmoreland County, PA.